pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 The state machine uses `Bloc`'s `on<Event>` method under the hood to register a custom event dispatcher that will in turn call your methods and callbacks.

 State machine's states should be defined with the `StateMachine`'s `define<State>` methods inside the constructor.
 You should never try to transit to a state that hasn't been explicitly defined.
 If the state machine detects a transition to an undefined state, it will throw an error.

+> 🚨 You should **NEVER** use `on<Event>` method inside a StateMachine.

+`define`'s state definition builder function takes a `StateDefinitionBuilder` as parameter and should return it. `StateDefinitionBuilder` exposes methods to register event handlers and side effects.

+**Event handlers** react to an incoming event and can emit the next machine's state.
+We call this a _transition_.

+**Side effects** are callback functions called depending on state lifecycle.
+You have access to three different side effects: `onEnter`, `onExit`, and `onChange`.

 ### Events processing order
 By default, incoming events are processed immediately and every other event received a dropped until the current event finished being processed.
 Since transitions are synced, it will only drop additional events received in the same event-loop iteration.